Next trip:

 Entry fees to attractions (if any) are not included.

-Bendigo is a city in Victoria, Australia, located in the Bendigo Valley near the geographical centre of the state and approximately 150 kilometres north-west of Melbourne, the state capital.
+Bendigo is a city in Victoria, located in the Bendigo Valley near the geographical centre of the state and approximately 150 kilometres north-west of Melbourne, the state capital.

 As of 2019, Bendigo had an urban population of just over 100,000, making it the fourth-most populous city in Victoria.